junxit/us-congress-bills-114/metadata.md

 - 2016-09-27 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2016-09-27 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2016-09-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 648.
+- 2016-11-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6626-6627; text as passed Senate: CR S6626-6627)
+- 2016-11-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6626-6627; text as passed Senate: CR S6626-6627)